 Digital – the generative system

-One of the key principles of my usual generative works is a study of randomness and noise.
-Most of the pieces start with random impulses, which are later reinterpreted due to a pre-coded set of rules, to produce new, surprising results in every run of a program.
-I try to create an impression of a living thing by controlling chaotic signals in a logical way.
-It means that random numbers are the seeds for the work, making their existence alive and organic.
+One of the key principles in my generative work is the exploration of randomness and noise.
+Most pieces begin with random impulses, which are then reinterpreted through a pre-coded set of rules to produce new, surprising results with each run of the program.
+I aim to create the impression of a living entity by logically controlling chaotic signals, with random numbers serving as the seeds that make the work feel alive and organic.

-In CTRL_DAT my goal was to involve date and time into the creative process.
-I wanted to try to control the results in a long time range, with surprising, but also predictable outcome.
-I decided to design and code a year-long sequence of unrepeatable results that changes every minute.
+In CTRL_DAT, my goal was to incorporate date and time into the creative process.
+I wanted to explore controlling the results over an extended period, achieving outcomes that are both surprising and predictable.
+I designed and coded a year-long sequence of unique results that change every minute.

-...and then generated all symmetrical A/B patterns of 7×3 grid (there are 127 of them).
+...and then generated all symmetrical A/B patterns of a 7×3 grid (there are 127 of them).

 CTRL_DAT – patterns

-Using a pair of the shapes (but not the same) gave me over 600 000 possible combinations.
-The challenge was then to put them in such an order so they didn’t repeat.
-My initial idea was to store all already shown compositions and just avoid them, but then the first limitation appeared – the memory of the controller (32KB).
-I had to minimize the use of it, so I decided to divide all of the possible A×B×C combinations (70×70×128) to sectors of 10×10×16, which let me cover the number of minutes in a day (1440) for 392 days.
+Using a pair of shapes (but not identical ones) gave me over 600 000 possible combinations.
+The challenge was to arrange them in such a way that they didn’t repeat.
+My initial idea was to store all previously shown compositions and simply avoid repeats, but I encountered a limitation: the controller's memory capacity (32KB).
+To minimize memory usage, I decided to divide all possible A×B×C combinations (70×70×128) into sectors of 10×10×16, allowing me to cover the number of minutes in a day (1440) for 392 days.

-I needed a seperate path generator for a 3D array of 10×10×16, that followed the rules: it had to cover all of the points, and in every step it could move only in one direction.
-The generated path turned out to be the unique key I was looking for, distinctive for every sculpture.
-It means that every sculpture repeats its own daily path, but every day using a different set of shapes and patterns.
-Also, the order of shapes and patterns shuffles after every reconnection of power.
+I needed a separate path generator for the 3D array of 10×10×16 that followed specific rules: it had to cover all points, and each step could only move in one direction.
+The generated path became the unique key I was looking for, distinctive for each sculpture.
+This means that each sculpture repeats its own daily path, but each day uses a different set of shapes and patterns.
+Additionally, the order of shapes and patterns shuffles every time the power is reconnected.

-The sculpture operates in 2 modes: as a timer or as a clock.
-The bottom row of the display is the time indicator in DDDHHMM format (DDD is a sum of days in a year).
-You can switch between the modes by pressing the button on the back.
-By holding the button you can restart the timer or update the clock.
-The full instruction is printed, signed and attachted to the sculpture.
+The sculpture can display the timestamp in two ways: as the time elapsed since the start, or as the current time.
+The bottom row of the display shows the time in DDDHHMM format (DDD represents the day of the year).
+You can switch between modes by pressing the button on the back.
+Holding the button allows you to restart the timer or update the time.
+A full instruction manual is printed, signed, and attached to the sculpture.

 CTRL_DAT – instruction paper